Layer Sharding for Large‑Scale Training with Muon

 Strategy #2: Sharded matmul

-Another choice is to shard the matmuls directly.
-This is the default that JAX chose with our naive implementation, and it's also discussed in this post.
+Another choice is to shard the matmuls directly (JAX’s naive default; also discussed in this post):

 # let X' be our shard of X with shape (L, P/S, Q)